marcriehm/kubernetes-research/Authentication.md

 Apparently Kubernetes OIDC can interface with Active Directory, but that has not been explored.

 #### GCP/KE Considerations
-While Kubernetes has no notion of user or group entities (again, it only knows them as opaque strings), GCP/KE does have user and group entities, and they must be used in the setup of OIDC.
+While Kubernetes has no notion of user or group entities (again, it only knows them as opaque strings), the GCP/KE web-based UI does have user and group entities, and they must be used in the setup of OIDC.
 Users and groups serve two purposes in GCP/KE:
 1. Authentication and authorization for the GCP/KE web-based UI;
 2. Authentication and authorization for kubectl/gcloud communications with the GCP/KE backend.